A mutation-selection model for general genotypes with recombination: Introductory example: One-dimensional systems

 \section{Introductory example: One-dimensional systems}

-Suppose as in Section~\ref{SS:counting} that the space of loci $\M$ consists of a single point.
-Then, the space of genotypes $\G$ may be identified with the natural numbers $\bN_0$, the selective cost $S$ is simply an increasing function from $\bN_{0}$ to $\bR_{+}$, and the mutation measure $\nu$ is a positive constant.
-The space $\H_{+}$ of finite measures measures on $\G$ may also be identified with $\bR_{+}$.
-The dynamical system $(\rho_{t})_{t \ge 0}$ is $\bR_{+}$-valued and satisfies
+Suppose as in Section~\ref{SS:counting} that selective costs depend only on the number of mutations and the original space of loci has been pushed forward into a space $\M$ consisting of a single point.
+The space of genotypes $\G$ may be identified with nonnegative integers $\bN_0$, the selective cost $S$ is simply an increasing function from $\bN_{0}$ to $\bR_{+}$, and the mutation measure $\nu$ is a positive constant.
+The space $\H^{+}$ of finite measures on $\G$ may also be identified with $\bR_{+}$.
+The dynamical system $(\rho_{t})_{t \ge 0}$ is $\bR_{+}$-valued and satisfies where